thoughtworksarts/thoughtworksarts.github.io/app/_people/paige-king.markdown

 ---
 name          : Paige King
-occupation    : Artist
-participation : Team
-role          : Media Consultant teaser        :
+occupation    : Occupation Goes Here participation : Team role          : Role Goes Here teaser        :
    <p>Paige King is an arts consultant, and an event and content coordinator.
 Paige has supported projects at Cyland Media Arts Festival in St. Petersburg, Russia, and at Frants Gallery.</p>